Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 The is book available on www.good-writer-website.com.
 </div>

-A few years later a czech volunteer Good Translator finds the book online and he decides to translate it.
-The title of the czech translation is Buddhův život.<br><br>
+A few years later a Czech volunteer Good Translator finds the book online and he decides to translate it.
+The title of the Czech translation is Buddhův život.<br><br>

 Good Translator wants to publish his translation under the CC BY license.
 How can he do that?
 What kind of CC notice should he include in his book?<br><br>